Squash Courts need to be saved for future generations of squash players.

-In a recent keynote speech at the recent 2015 Leisure Industry Week (LIW) conference in Birmingham, a renowned fitness analyst discussed the rise of budget gym chains in the last few years and their impact on the mid-market health club segment, such as LA Fitness and Fitness First.
+In a recent keynote speech at the 2015 Leisure Industry Week (LIW) conference in Birmingham, a renowned fitness analyst discussed the rise of budget gym chains in the last few years and their impact on the mid-market health club segment, such as LA Fitness and Fitness First.

 From an outsider’s point of view, will there be enough squash courts in the next 5 years?

-In light of this development in the gym sector, there is a strong number of independent health clubs with squash facilities, which are either family-owned or managed by member committees – how are going they to adapt to compete with budget health clubs?
+In light of this development in the gym sector, there is a strong number of independent health clubs with squash facilities, which are either family-owned or managed by member committees – how are they going to adapt to compete with budget health clubs?
 Is it not about time they adopt a market proposition to sustain their business model to compete?

 The June edition of Squash Player reported on the dramatic decrease in squash participation.
-This could be a result of the reduction in the number of courts across England, with some courts undertaking a transformation into either a second exercise studio or extended gymnasium; or the rise of budget gyms in the locality.
+This could be a result of the reduction in the number of courts across England, with some courts undertaking a transformation into either a second exercise studio or an extended gymnasium or the rise of budget gyms in the locality.
 One of the major contributing factors could be the lack of media coverage and development in particular areas.

 Local man saves club in Torquay

-Recently, the Torquay Squash and Racketball Centre, Devon faced a crisis of closure resulting in no squash in the local area.
-It was a former squash player of the club, who acquired the club.
+Recently, the Torquay Squash and Racketball Centre, Devon, faced a crisis of closure, resulting in no squash in the local area.
+It was a former squash player of the club who acquired the club.

-Photo credit: Herald Express – Click here for the story
+Photo credit: Herald Express

 Lobbying to save Squash in Essex

-Following Pure Gym’s acquisition of the LA Fitness chain, members of the Warley, Brentwood came together as a community to keep the facilities of the club – including the squash courts.
+Following PureGym’s acquisition of the LA Fitness chain, members of the Warley, Brentwood, came together as a community to keep the facilities of the club, including the squash courts.

-With evidence like this, the directors of DW Fitness need to think about their members, especially in terms of membership retention; and not think about their balance sheet.
+With evidence like this, the directors of DW Fitness need to think about their members, especially in terms of membership retention, and not think about their balance sheet.

-Governing body need to intervene
+Governing body needs to intervene

-Maybe it’s time England Squash should intervene and save the independent squash clubs, as part of their manifesto, especially now their recent new corporate identity has taken place.
+Maybe it’s time England Squash should intervene and save the independent squash clubs as part of their manifesto, especially now their recent new corporate identity has taken place.

 #SAVE OUR SQUASH COURTS